gpoore/codebraid-preview-vscode/README.md

   files must be in the same directory with the defaults file.
 Document files in subdirectories are not supported.

+* `codebraid.preview.pandoc.executable` [`pandoc`]:  Pandoc executable.
+This
+  is used within a shell, so it must be appropriately quoted and escaped.

 * `codebraid.preview.pandoc.showRaw` [`true`]:  Display a verbatim
   representation of non-HTML raw content (Pandoc Markdown `{=format}`) in the preview.